HomesByRae/hylia/src/posts/tips-for-starting-your-real-estate-journey.md

 I was nervous about interviewing Brokers, but I reminded myself that I was interviewing them, not the other way around.
 The CE Shop provided me with a list of questions to ask potential Brokers, but I also came up with some questions of my own.

 Once I interviewed my three Brokers, I spent an agonizing weekend trying to figure out which one I liked the best.
 Did I agonize over the decision unnecessarily?
 Probably.
-It's not uncommon for Agents to change Brokerages as their career evolves, or they discover they don't mesh well with their current broker.
+It's common for Agents to change Brokerages as their career evolves, or they discover they don't mesh well with their current broker, but I wanted to make sure I was with the right company for me.

 My fourth and final tip: **Be prepared to spend a decent amount of money.**